 The Company has no commercial production at this time and, as a result, other income is often variable from period to period due to one-time or otherwise variable sources of income.
-The change in other income was primarily due to an increase in foreign exchange gain partially offset by a decrease in interest income.
+The change in other income was primarily due to changes in foreign exchange gains and losses and a decrease in interest income.